Effective Message Hiding with Order-Preserving Mechanisms: Methods

 is designed to accomplish two fundamental goals of message hiding.
-These goals encompass: (1) the stego image should contain all the information from both the secret message and the cover image; (2) the ideal stego image should be nearly identical to the cover image.
-The key, value and query in the attention mechanism are configured according to these two goals to translate the message and image information to the steganographic features where the key, value and query are set as: $K = (F_{\text{im}} + F_{\text{msg}}^{\text{global}})W^{K}$, $V = (F_{\text{im}} + F_{\text{msg}}^{\text{global}})W^{V}$, and $Q = F_{\text{im}}W^{Q}$.
-This configuration utilized in our approach are inspired by the Transformer-based architecture commonly employed in language translation tasks.
-Drawing a parallel, we apply a similar mechanism to the task of message hiding, as both involve dealing with a lack of spatial and semantic alignment between the secret message and cover image.
-The~\gmif effectively fuses the optimal stenographic information, which is the sum of $F_{\text{msg}}^{\text{global}}$ and $F_{\text{im}}$, into the desired feature representation of the stego image $F_{\text{stego}}$.
-More details related to the key, value, and query of~\gmif~are provided in the supplementary material.
+These goals encompass: (1) the stego image should contain all the information from both the secret message and the cover image; (2) the ideal stego image should be identical to the cover image.
+The key, value and query in the attention mechanism are configured according to these two goals to translate the message and image information to the steganographic features $F_{\text{stego}}$:

+The configuration of query, key and value utilized in our approach are inspired by the Transformer-based architecture commonly employed in language translation tasks.
+Drawing a parallel, we apply a similar mechanism to the task of message hiding sharing, as both involve dealing with a lack of spatial and semantic alignment between the secret message and cover image.
+The \gmif~effectively fuses the optimal stenographic information, which is the sum of $F_{\text{msg}}^{\text{global}}$ and $F_{\text{im}}$, into the desired feature representation of the stego image $F_{\text{stego}}$.
+Further insights into the various combinations of key, value, and query are provided in the supplementary material.

+The basic building block of \gmif~is Windowed Multi-Head Self-Attention Layers (\wmsa)~\cite{liu2021swint}.
+One layer of \wmsa~with large window size (all window sizes equal to 16) is applied to ensure a comprehensive global interaction between message and image features in the \gmif.